Will there be road closures to accommodate the event?

 Are there souvenirs to buy at The Airshow?

-Official Wales Airshow merchandise is available to purchase online and many of the flying teams will have souvenirs on sale too on the day at the event too.
+Many of the flying teams will have souvenirs on sale too on the day at the event.

 Will it be noisy?